Dropping Sessions 3B and 3C Courses

 - Students who do not formally drop a class for which they are officially enrolled will receive an "F" grade for the course(s), and be liable for all tuition and fees incurred during the summer.

 - Students must formally drop a course via eCampus or by submitting a Drop Form to the Enrollment Services Center prior to the published deadlines.

 Course Load Limits Policy/Overload Policy

 There are NO EXCEPTIONS TO THE COURSE LOAD POLICY for Summer Sessions.
 Students who register for more than the maximum course load will be administratively withdrawn from the course that creates the overload.
 Students who add overload units in violation of this policy may not receive credit for the course that causes the policy violation.

 The intensive pace of Sessions 1, 2, and 3 require the following restrictions on summer course loads:

-- Session 1: Students may not enroll in or attend more than two courses at any time during this session (maximum of 10 units).
+- Students may not enroll in more than 10 units during this session.

-- Session 2: Students may not enroll in or attend more than two courses at any time during this session (maximum of 10 units).
+- Students may not enroll in more than 10 units during this session.

 Course Numbering System

 Courses numbered 1 through 99 are lower-division courses for which students generally receive four quarter units of credit.
 Lower-division courses are recommended for first-year students and sophomores.
 Upper-division courses are numbered 100 through 199, and students generally receive five quarter units of credit.
 Upper-division courses are recommended for juniors and seniors.

 Enrollment Confirmations Via eCampus